dannng/dannng.github.io/docs/tool_selection_factors.markdown

 - Provide proof that outputs are identical to the source inputs

   - The [Logging](#factor-logging) and [Tool impact](#factor-tool-impacts) factors discuss information related to documenting proof that my outputs are identical to the source material.
-The [Documentation and support](#factor-documentation-support-and-maintenance) factor would be important for understanding whether a tool provides technical details and documentation on how it works.
+The [Documentation, support, and maintenance](#factor-documentation-support-and-maintenance) factor would be important for understanding whether a tool provides technical details and documentation on how it works.
 <br>

 - Maintain or document source file system metadata

-  - This requirement is a bit more complex than it seems at first glance, and the following factors may help in my tool selection on this point: [Inputs](#factor-inputs), [Tool impact](#factor-tool-impacts), [Logging](#factor-logging), and [Documentation and support](#factor-documentation-support-and-maintenance).
+  - This requirement is a bit more complex than it seems at first glance, and the following factors may help in my tool selection on this point: [Inputs](#factor-inputs), [Tool impact](#factor-tool-impacts), [Logging](#factor-logging), and [Documentation, support, and maintenance](#factor-documentation-support-and-maintenance).
 Additionally, [Appendix B: Tool inputs as compound input sets](#appendix-b-tool-inputs-as-compound-input-sets) may be useful.
 A key decision is whether I want to document the source file metadata or have that metadata maintained on the destination file system for the files after copy/transfer.
 <br>

 - Run on Windows OS with or without administrator privileges